 1. Do I like the subject?

 Obviously this is an important question because students usually do better at subjects they like.

 2. Am I good at a subject?

 Having been through most of a two-year GCSE course you should be able to judge your ability in the subject.
 Do not choose a subject which you have problems with.
-If the course was not offered at a lower level, then ask older students, teachers and the for academic counsellors guidance - take advantage of the Education Fair, as well as the meetings set up by the faculties during break time.
+If the course was not offered at a lower level, then ask older students, teachers and the academic counsellors for guidance, and take advantage of the Taster Lessons as well as the Unifrog resources (Interests test, Personality test, Subject Libraries, Careers Libraries, Webinars etc).

 3. Does my teacher advise me to choose the subject?

 Teachers, with their extensive experience, can offer you expert advice on your ability and suitability for any course.
 Please ask them for advice.

-4 Does the course described in the booklet interest me Subjects in Years 6 and 7 introduce new ideas and work, which have been taught before.
-Ask not teachers if you want to find out more about any course.
+4. Does the course described in the booklet interest me?

+Subjects in Years 6 and 7 introduce new ideas and work, which have not been taught before.
+Ask teachers if you want to find out more about any course.
 Detailed A Level Syllabi are found in the Exam Boards' websites, as well as the school website.
-Ask Year 6 and Year 7 students who are studying these courses now for information
+Ask Year 6 and Year 7 students who are studying these courses now for information.